tigerinus/mdns-cli/README.md

-# mdns-utils
+# mdns-cli

-A cross-platform set of mDNS utils
+A cross-platform CLI for mdns